-1.2 Essex County Fire and Rescue Service enforce general fire safety legislation on behalf of Police Fire and Crime Commissioner Fire and Rescue Authority within Essex.
+1.3 Essex County Fire and Rescue Service (the Service) enforces general fire safety legislation on behalf of Police Fire and Crime Commissioner Fire and Rescue Authority within Essex.
 The legislation the Authority enforces includes:

-- The Regulatory Reform (Fire Safety) Order 2005; - The Fire Precautions (Sub-surface Railway Stations) Regulations 1989; - The Manufacture and Storage of Explosives Regulations 2005 - Health and Safety at Work Etc. Act 1974; - The Dangerous Substances and Explosive Atmospheres Regulations 2002 - (DSEAR); - The Construction (Design and Management) Regulations 2007.
+- The Regulatory Reform (Fire Safety) Order 2005, as amended; - The Fire Safety Act 2021 - The Fire Safety (England) Regulations 2022 - The Fire Precautions (Sub-surface Railway Stations) Regulations 2009; - The Manufacture and Storage of Explosives Regulations 2005 - Health and Safety at Work Etc. Act 1974; - The Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR); - The Construction (Design and Management) Regulations 2015.

-1.3 This Enforcement Policy Statement is based on the principles of Better Regulation contained in the Enforcement Concordat and Regulators Compliance Code and sets out the approach the Authority will take in enforcing the legislation.
+1.4 This Enforcement Policy Statement is based on the principles of Good Enforcement contained in the Enforcement Concordat and Regulators Code and sets out the approach the Authority will take in enforcing the legislation.
 It will be used in conjunction with guidance issued by Parliament; Communities and Local Government; the Department for Business Enterprise and Regulatory Reform, other relevant government departments and agencies; and the Local Better Regulation Office.

-1.4 Compliance with fire safety legislation will be achieved through education; by providing advice and guidance; and by formal enforcement action.
+1.5 Compliance with fire safety legislation will be achieved through education; the provision of advice and guidance; and by formal enforcement action.
 Securing compliance with statutory requirements and proportionate use of enforcement powers, including prosecution, is an important part of this enforcement policy.

-1.5 The Authority will ensure that all relevant officers are adequately skilled and are trained in the use of this policy.
-The Authority will seek to work with other enforcing authorities to ensure collaborative regulation and sharing of information.
+1.6 The Authority will ensure that all relevant Officers are adequately skilled and are trained in the use of this policy.
+Where required, the Authority will seek to work with other enforcing authorities to ensure collaborative regulation and sharing of information.